rule

 Text 19

-The so very sharp, revolving wheel of time drives all the world according its own measure and rule; what use is it to endeavor in desiring profit in this world not knowing about this [this order of time]?
+The so very sharp, revolving wheel of Time governs all the world according to its own rule and measure; of what use is it to endeavor in desire for results in this world when one does not know about this [this order of time]?

 Text 20